wigginno/great-fit/README.md

 # Great Fit 🕴️🔍
-LLM-powered job‑application assistant that scores how well you match a job and tells you how to improve.
+LLM-powered job application assistant that scores how well you match a job and tells you how to improve.

 ---